nickdiego/docker-ollvm/README.md

 **Using in Gitlab-CI**

-Another use case where these scripts are very useful is to integrate O-LLVM build process into a Continuous Integration system which is very important when researching/hacking O-LLVM, for example adding some experimental features or improveing the existing ones.
+Another use case where these scripts are very useful is to integrate O-LLVM build process into a Continuous Integration system, which is very handy when researching/hacking O-LLVM (E.g: Adding some experimental features or improving the existing ones).
 Below is an example on how to build O-LLVM and generate a NDK with O-LLVM toolchain using the docker image built from this repository:

 ```yaml